rchesnavage1992/ELK-Stack/README.md

 - Having a load balancer in place allows incoming traffic to be distributed to different servers so that no one server is over loaded.
 But do this, it prevents any one server from being over loaded.
 The advantages of a jump box is to have a system on a network to access and manage devices that is in a seperate security zone.

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _logs____ and system _traffic____.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the logs and system traffic.
-- _Filebeat monitors the log files or locations that you specify, collects log events, and forwards them either to Elasticsearch or Logstash for indexing.
+- Filebeat monitors the log files or locations that you specify, collects log events, and forwards them either to Elasticsearch or Logstash for indexing.
-- _Metricbeat takes the metrics and statistics that it collects and ships them to the output that you specify, such as Elasticsearch or Logstash.
+- Metricbeat takes the metrics and statistics that it collects and ships them to the output that you specify, such as Elasticsearch or Logstash.

 The configuration details of each machine may be found below.